nabilatajrin/android-hello-world/README.md

 # android-hello-world
-This is just a starter :D
+This is just a starter.  :D